 When you’re practicing, exaggerate the movements at first.
 It’s easier to tone it down later, but you’ll learn it better at first if you exaggerate.

-I wouldn’t practice this arpeggio thing more than 5 to 10 minutes a day, but when you do practice it, USE THESE STRATEGIES!
+I wouldn’t practice these type of piano arpeggios more than 5 to 10 minutes a day, but when you do practice it, USE THESE STRATEGIES!
 Trust me, they’ll save you a ton of time.

 If you don’t know how to practice in rhythms (also called groups) yet its probably the number one thing you should start doing, they help you drill in muscle memory crazy fast compared to any other method IMO.